pjnalls/jobdemand/README.md

 ```

 ## Credit
-`data/skills.xlsx` file provided by the U.S. Bureau of Labor Statistics which you can download [here](https://www.bls.gov/emp/skills/skills.xlsx).
+`data/skills.xlsx` file is public data provided by the U.S. Bureau of Labor Statistics which you can download [here](https://www.bls.gov/emp/skills/skills.xlsx).